-The decision variables give \emph{action summaries}: for a given state $s$ and time-to-go $t$, $x_{\u,\xi}$ represents the number of times action $\u$ is taken for an input $\xi$ in the remaining periods.
-We can also interpret $x_{\u,\xi}$ as a \emph{score} for action $u$ when the input $\xi$ is presented.
+The decision variables give \emph{action summaries}: for given state $s$ and time $t$, $x_{\u,\xi}$ represents the number of times action $\u$ is taken for input $\xi$ in remaining periods.
+We can also interpret $x_{\u,\xi}$ as a \emph{score} for action $u$ when input $\xi$ is presented.
 Now to get a non-anticipative policy, a natural `projection' of $\varphi(t,s|\calG_t)$ on the filtration $\calF$ is given via the following optimization problem